MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 * By default, you will transfer the following attributes from your original form to your new form:
   * Mental ablities scores (Wisdom, Intelligence, Charisma)

-  * Mastery of saving throws
+  * Masteries of saving throws

   * Skills

   * Biography

-  * Class capacities
+  * Class features

 You can yourself choose which skills to remove or add from the macro.
 More information on this at the bottom.